Sonophoto/sioo/README.md

 ## SIOO is an acronym for State Input Operator Output

 SIOO is an embeddable cognitive architecture based on Soar 8.5.2.
-It is being enhanced with a *nix style command shell, and embeddable footprint, and modifications to the actual cognitive architecture to reflect enhanccements beyond human ability.
+It is being enhanced with a *nix style command shell, an embeddable footprint, and modifications to the actual cognitive architecture to reflect enhanccements beyond human ability.

 ***